dmastylo/craigslist/README.md

 # span multiple pages
 Craigslist.seattle.for_sale.last(40)

+# Return an array with all the URLs of each post included, assuming the post
+# has images.
+Craigslist.seattle.for_sale.images.last

-# Return an array of supported cities.p
+# Return an array of supported cities.
 Craigslist.cities

 # Return an array of supported categories.